Conrad Dobler: College career

-Dobler attended the University of Wyoming on an athletic scholarship, playing offensive guard and defensive tackle for the Cowboys.
+Dobler received collegiate offers from Arizona, Arizona State, Cal-Berkeley, and Utah, and selected the University of Wyoming on an athletic scholarship, playing offensive guard and defensive tackle for the Cowboys.
 His primary strength and usage was as a defensive tackle and he was named the team's Most Valuable Player on defense and an All-Western Athletic Conference selection as a senior in 1971.

 An excellent student who majored in political science, Dobler received a Bachelor of Arts degree from the University of Wyoming in 1972.

 Professional career

 St. Louis Cardinals

-Dobler was selected in the fifth round of the 1972 NFL draft by the St. Louis Cardinals, who made him the 110th pick.
+Dobler was selected in the fifth round of the 1972 NFL draft by the St. Louis Cardinals, who made him the 110th overall pick.
 Although predominantly a defensive lineman in college, Dobler arrived at Cardinals training camp to discover the team had drafted him as a prospective offensive guard at the pro level.
 He attempted to win a place on the team demonstrating technique but instead found himself being cut from the squad and heading home for Wyoming just ahead of the 1972 season.
 After two weeks of the season, injuries struck the Cardinals' line and the team contacted Dobler and brought him back to St. Louis as a roster player.

 "On the return trip, I made the best decision of my career," Dobler later recalled.
 "I decided to return to my own style of football.
 In college I was a fighter, a scrapper — I didn't try to finesse anyone, I just tried to beat their heads in.
 When I got to St. Louis the first time, I changed that....
 I was trying to be nice, I didn't want to make any enemies.
 Well, that trip home told me a lot.
 I was out of a job and the other SOBs were working.
 If I got the chance to try again, I wasn't going to give anyone a break except Conrad Dobler.